-Exhibit n number Description of document 1.1 Articles of Association of the Registrant, as amended 1.2 Memorandum of Association of the Registrant, as amended 1.3 Certificate of Incorporation of the Registrant, as currently in effect 2.1 Description of Securities Registered Under Section 12 of the Exchange Act 4.1 Form of Deposit Agreement among the Registrant, Deutsche Bank Trust Company Americas and holders from time to time of American Depositary Receipts issued thereunder (including as an exhibit, the form of American Depositary Receipt) (incorporated by reference to the document previously filed as Exhibit 99 (A) to Form F-6 POS filed with the Securities and Exchange Commission on June 28, 2017 4.2 Registrant's 2011 RSU Plan 4.3 Registrant's 2015 Stock Incentive Compensation Plan 4.4 Registrant's Infosys Expanded Stock Ownership Program - 2019 4.5 Employees Welfare Trust Deed of Registrant Pursuant to Employee Stock Offer Plan (P) 4.6 Infosys Expanded Stock Ownership Trust Deed 4.7 Form of Indemnification Agreement 4.10 Form of Employment Agreement with the Chief Executive Officer 4.11 Overview of Executive Leadership Compensation 8.1 List of Subsidiaries 11.2 Code of Conduct and Ethics 12.1 Certification of Chief Executive Officer under Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification of Chief Financial Officer under Section 302 of the Sarbanes-Oxley Act of 2002 13.1 Certification of Chief Executive Officer under Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certification of Chief Financial Officer under Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Registrant's Specimen Certificate for Equity Shares (P) 15.9 Consent of Independent Registered Public Accounting Firm 15.10 Dividend Distribution Policy 19.1 Code of Conduct for Prohibition of Insider Trading 97.1 Compensation Recovery Policy 1.INS Inline XBRL Instance Document 101 SCH Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) In commented by reference to arbibits filed with Desistant's Annual Demont on Form 20 F filed on Lub Incorporated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on July 19, 2018.
-Incorporated by reference to exhibits filed with the Registrant's Annual Report on Form 20-F filed on June 12, 2017.
-Incorporated by reference to exhibits filed with the Registrant's Annual Report on Form 20-F filed on May 18, 2016.
-Incorporated by reference to exhibits filed with the Registrant's Annual Report on Form 20-F filed on May 20, 2015. • Incorporated by reference to exhibits filed with the Registrant's Registration Statement on Form F-1 (File No. 333-72195) in the form declared effective on March 9, 1999.
-Incorporated by reference to the exhibits filed with Post-Effective Amendment No. 1 to the Registrant's Registration Statement on Form F-6 (File No. 001-35754) filed on June 28, 2017.
-Incorporated by reference to exhibits filed with the Registrant's Form S-8 filed on August 4, 2014.
-Incorporated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on May 13, 2013.

-Incorporated by reference to exhibits filed with the Registrant's Form S-8 filed on February 28, 2020.
-Incorporated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on June 19, 2019. ··· ጥ ጥ ጥ ጥ ጥ ጥ ጥ ጥ ጥ ጥ ጥ mediporated by rejerence to exhibits filed with Registrant's minual Report on Form 20 F filed on may 29, 2020.
-Incompared by reference to exhibits filed with Persistrant's Annual Persent on Form 20.
-E filed on Lune ····· Incorporated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on June (D) Durania 15, 2023.
-(P) - Previous sly filed on paper form
+TO 1 101 10 Description of January Exhibit 1 1 Description of document Articles of Association of the Registrant, as amended 1.1 k1 ?
+Memorandum of Association of the Registrant, as amended Certificate of Incorporation of the Registrant, as currently in effect Description of Securities Registered Under Section 12 of the Exchange Act Form of Deposit Agreement among the Registrant, Deutsche Bank Trust Company Americas and 7.1 holders from time to time of American Depositary Receipts issued thereunder (including as an exhibit, the form of American Depositary Receipt) (incorporated by reference to the document previously filed as Exhibit 99 (A) to Form F-6 POS filed with the Securities and Exchange Commission on June 28, 2017 4 2 Registrant's 2011 RSU Plan 43 Registrant's 2015 Stock Incentive Compensation Plan Registrant's Infosys Expanded Stock Ownership Program - 2019 4 5 Employees Welfare Trust Deed of Registrant Pursuant to Employee Stock Offer Plan (P) Infosys Expanded Stock Ownership Trust Deed 47 Form of Indemnification Agreement 4 10 Form of Employment Agreement with the Chief Executive Officer Overview of Executive Leadership Compensation List of Subsidiaries Code of Conduct for Prohibition of Insider Trading Code of Conduct and Ethics 12.1 Certification of Chief Executive Officer under Section 302 of the Sarbanes-Oxley Act of 2002 12.2 Certification of Chief Financial Officer under Section 302 of the Sarbanes-Oxley Act of 2002 Certification of Chief Executive Officer under Section 906 of the Sarbanes-Oxley Act of 2002 13.2 Certification of Chief Financial Officer under Section 906 of the Sarbanes-Oxley Act of 2002 15.1 Registrant's Specimen Certificate for Equity Shares (P) 15.9 Consent of Independent Registered Public Accounting Firm 15.10 Dividend Distribution Policy Compensation Recovery Policy Inline XBRL Instance Document 10 Inline XBRL Taxonomy Extension Schema With Embedded Linkbase Documents 104 Cover Page Interactive Data File (formatted in Inline XBRL and contained in Exhibit 101) Incorpo 2017. prated by reference to exhibits filed with the Registrant's Annual Report on Form 20-F filed on June 12, Incorpo 2016. prated by reference to exhibits filed with the Registrant's Annual Report on Form 20-F filed on May 18, Incorpo 2015. prated by reference to exhibits filed with the Registrant's Annual Report on Form 20-F filed on May 20, orated by reference to exhibits filed with the Registrant's Registration Statement on Form F-1 (File No. 195) in the form declared effective on March 9, 1999.
+Incorpo Registr orated by reference to the exhibits filed with Post-Effective Amendment No. 1 to the Registrant's ration Statement on Form F-6 (File No. 001-35754) filed on June 28, 2017.
+Incorpo orated by reference to exhibits filed with the Registrant's Form S-8 filed on August 4, 2014.
+Incorpo 2013. prated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on May 13, Incorpo orated by reference to exhibits filed with the Registrant's Form S-8 filed on February 28, 2020.
+Incorpo 2019. prated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on June 19, orated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on May 29, orated by reference to exhibits filed with Registrant's Annual Report on Form 20-F filed on June 15,